spences10/pacellman/README.md

 This was made in Microsoft Excel 2003, an awesome achievement!

-There is a link to what appears to be called [VBA Action game](http://www1.plala.or.jp/chikada/index.htm)
+There is a link to the site [VBA Action game](http://www1.plala.or.jp/chikada/index.htm)

 Heres a pic of the site: